Qlhouse/CookbookForProgram/objectOrientedProgram/Mast OOP Using Tkinter/Description.rst

     listed in the data dictionary.
     - The CSV headers will avoid cryptic abbreviations.
   * Enforce correct datatypes per field

 Non-functional Requirements:

+  * Enforce reasonable limits on data entered, per the data dict